 - Choose your surroundings wisely.
 Whenever possible, opt for quieter locations instead of loud venues with lots of background noise.
 When going out, consider picking restaurants with sound-absorbing carpets, curtains, tablecloths and booths as opposed to bare floors.
 Also, try to get a table that is farthest away from the kitchen and next to a wall to help absorb sound.

 - Keep things bright.
 Lighting is very important when it comes to communication, as it can be helpful to see a person’s face and lips move when they are speaking to you.
 Ask to turn on a light if possible if the room you are in is too dark.
 If not, consider moving to a better-lit area.

 Communication Accommodations in the Workplace

 Being able to effectively communicate is essential in all aspects of your life, including your workplace.
 A study published in 2014 surveyed 161 adults with hearing loss and asked about communication strategies in the workplace.
 Users reported that text-based strategies and quality, in-person interpreters were ranked highly in perceived effectiveness.
 If you believe these or other accommodations would be helpful to you in your workplace, find a time to discuss your options with your employer.

 Using hearing aids with effective communication strategies makes it easier to stay connected to others.
 It can help keep your relationships strong, increase your confidence to go out and explore new social situations, and can benefit your physical, mental and cognitive health.

-If you’ve noticed changes in your hearing, take the first step and call Chelmsford Hearing Group today to schedule an appointment for a hearing test.
+If you’ve noticed changes in your hearing, take the first step and call Massachusetts Hearing Group today to schedule an appointment for a hearing test.